Ryan-Kiachian/Ryan-Kiachian.github.io/Projects/AirfoilDesign.md

 - **Blade Tip Deflection**: The 3D printed blades were more flexible than anticipated.
 At high RPMs, we observed visible tip deflection which distorted the intended aerodynamic shape, reducing lift and increasing drag — particularly at the blade tips where power contribution is highest.

-- **Friction and Inertia in the Test Rig**: The turbine hub, motor shaft, and torque brake introduced additional resistance not accounted for in the theoretical model.
+- **Friction and Inertia in the Test Rig**: The turbine hub, motor shaft, and torque brake introduced some additional resistance not accounted for in the theoretical model.
 This parasitic drag decreased the net power output measured during testing.

-- **Sensor Limitations and Data Resolution**: The torque sensor and RPM acquisition system had a coarse resolution and high variance, which may have led to underreporting of peak power output, especially during short-duration, high-speed runs.

-- **Testing Interruptions**: Due to a campus-wide power outage during our lab session, we were only able to complete a single velocity sweep, limiting our ability to tune, iterate, or verify results through repeated trials.
+- **Testing Interruptions**: Due to the power outage during our lab session, we were only able to complete a single velocity sweep, limiting our ability to tune, iterate, or verify results through repeated trials.

-- **Assumptions in the BEMT Model**: While our MATLAB simulation accounted for tip losses and wake effects, it still assumes ideal flow, no turbulence, and a perfectly rigid blade.
+- **Assumptions in the model**: While our MATLAB simulation accounted for tip losses and wake effects, it still assumes ideal flow, no turbulence, and a perfectly rigid blade.
 Real-world flow separation, surface roughness, and slight alignment errors all degrade actual performance.

 Despite these challenges, our optimized blade **extracted more power than the original blade in the same test conditions**, showing a clear improvement in aerodynamic efficiency.
 This confirms that even with real-world limitations, thoughtful design and modeling can lead to tangible performance gains.